Some of the offers on this page may have expired.

 Wells Fargo Platinum card

-If you’re a frequent shopper looking to optimize cash back potential, this card offers a lot to choose from.
-The choice category earns 3 percent cash back on one of the following categories such as travel, gas, dining, online shopping, drug stores or home improvement/furnishings and 2 percent on grocery store/wholesale club purchases each quarter (on the first $2,500 in combined choice category/grocery store/wholesale club purchases).
-Plus, the 0% introductory APR offer for 15 billing cycles on purchases and any balance transfers made within 60 days (13.99%-23.99% variable APR thereafter) can provide a temporary break from interest charges.
+- What makes this card unique?
+Not many cards offer the opportunity to choose a rewards category.
+The Customized Cash Rewards card lets you earn 3 percent cash back in one of six categories — travel, gas, dining, online shopping, drug stores or home improvement/furnishings — and 2 percent on grocery store/wholesale club purchases each quarter (on the first $2,500 in combined choice category/grocery store/wholesale club purchases, then 1 percent).

-Read our Bank of America® Cash Rewards credit card review.
+Read our full Bank of America® Customized Cash Rewards credit card review.

 Citi Rewards+® Card